Jason Blum Explains Why He Hasn’t Hired Female Directors

 One of the names offered by Blum’s associates happens to be Lynne Ramsay, who already gravitates toward seriously disturbing material, so that would be a collaboration to watch, indeed.
 However, the director in question (who confirms to Polygon that she’s had scheduling difficulties but would be open to directing a Blumhouse movie) turns out to be Leigh Janiak, who may one day be the first Blumhouse Productions female helmer.

 Blum does seem sincere throughout the discussion, even though it’s odd that he couldn’t remember someone he so desperately wanted to hire.
 And yes, it’s very true that male directors vastly outnumber their female counterparts, but is it for lack of trying?
 Twilight director Catherine Hardwicke recently disclosed (to the Daily Beast) her belief that Lionsgate only hired a woman because the studio had low expectations and certainly didn’t expect the vampire romance to gross nearly $400 million worldwide.
-Hardwick also confirmed reports that she was gifted a cupcake as a thank you, which kinda confirms, all around, that — horror film or not (and Twilight obviously isn’t one) — women aren’t always taken seriously in these jobs.
+Hardwicke also confirmed reports that she was gifted a cupcake as a thank you, which kinda confirms, all around, that — horror film or not (and Twilight obviously isn’t one) — women aren’t always taken seriously in these jobs.
 As far as Blum is concerned, however, it would help to hear which of his films have been turned down by women, if only to fill in some much needed context for this story.

+Also, maybe this list of female horror directors would be of use?

 (Via Polygon)